subutai-io/documentation/user/pages/06.faqs/chapter.md

 ##### <a name="How-do-I-update-a-peer"></a>_How do I update a peer?_
 You can update peers through the following ways:
 * From the peer’s Management Console
 Log in to the Console, and then from the System menu, select Updates.
-On the Updates page, click **Check**.
+On the Updates page, click Check.
 If there is no available update, you will see the message, “Your system is already up-to-date”, and if an update is available, you will see the message, “Update is available.”
-Click **Update** to start it.
+Click Update to start it.

 * From a CLI terminal
 From a terminal, you can perform updates for resource hosts, management host, and P2P daemon.
 On your open CLI terminal, connect to the peer via SSH.
 Then, execute any of the following commands:
-  - Resource host update
+  * Resource host update
   `subutai update rh`
-  - Resource host management update
+  * Resource host management update
   `subutai update management`
-  - Update packages inside a peer
+  * Update packages inside a peer
   `apt-get dist-upgrade`

 #### <a name="How-to-export-Karaf-Logs"></a>_How to export Karaf Logs from the Subutai Console?_
 From the Subutai Console, go to System > Advanced > Logs.
 On the Logs page, click **Export**.